CryptoHives/.github/README.md

 ## ✨ Overview

-The CryptoHives.Foundation project serves as the core building block for projects under the **CryptoHives Foundation** umbrella.
+The CryptoHives.Labs project serves as the core building block for projects under the **CryptoHives Labs** umbrella.

 All implementations are developed **from first principles**, without reliance on operating system or native platform crypto providers, ensuring: